GravityPDF/gravity-pdf/README.txt

 * Bug - Fixed issue when Gravity Forms in No Conflict Mode
 * Bug - Font config.php's array keys now in lower case
 * Housekeeping - Moved all initialisation files to a folder called 'initialisation'.
-* Housekeeping - Renamed the configuration.php file in the plugin folder to configuration.php.example to alleviate confusion for developers who unwittingly modify the plugin configuration file instead of the file in their active theme's PDF_EXTENDED_TEMPLATE folder.
+* Housekeeping - Renamed the configuration.php file in the plugin folder to configuration.php.example to alleviate confusion for developers who unwittingly modify the plugin configuration file instead of the file in their active theme's PDF_EXTENDED_TEMPLATES folder.
 * Housekeeping - Updated the plugin file system to a more MVC-style approach, with model and view folders.
 * Housekeeping - Removed ability to directly access default and example template files.
 * Housekeeping - Fixed PHP notices in default templates related to the default template-only configuration options